qir-alliance/pyqir/examples/jit/README.md

 infrastructure as well an extensibility mechanism to define what actions to perform when a gate is applied in Python.

-This folder contains the following examples for how to use the `pyqir_jit`
+This folder contains the following examples for how to use the `pyqir-jit`
 package:

 - **Bernstein-Vazirani example**: <br/>